Incompleteusern/dotfiles/README.md

 ### Pre-Boot
 - Standard installation

-# THE BELOW IS UNTESTED SINCE I AM LAZY
+# THE BELOW IS UNTESTED SINCE I AM LAZY RUN AT YOUR OWN (VERY BIG) RISK

 - Disable Secure Boot/Check it is disabled
   - `# bootctl status | grep "Secure Boot"`